amija004/FIU-RegistrationBot/README.md

 Ensure that Firefox, firefox-geckodriver, Python3, and pip are installed.
 Use pip to install selenium and typer.

-On Debian based distributions (Ubuntu and Pop_OS! tested):
+On Debian based distributions (Ubuntu and Pop!_OS tested):

 ```bash
 $ git clone https://github.com/amija004/FIU-RegistrationBot